Robotic Nephrectomy -

-Radical nephrectomy may be an option if you have been diagnosed with kidney cancer or kidney tumors.
+Radical or partial nephrectomy may be an option if you have been diagnosed with kidney cancer or kidney tumors.
+This type of kidney cancer surgery can be performed with minimally invasive approaches such as laparoscopic or robotic surgery.

 Before the Kidney Removal